-Whilst we are one of the UK's leading independent holiday companies, this sector is highly fragmented, and the Group is exposed to local competition.
+Whilst we are one of the UK's leading independent holiday companies, this sector is highly fragmented, particularly in the short term let sector and the Group is exposed to local competition.
 The Group adopts both local and national marketing and pricing strategies to ensure it remains competitive.
 The Group continuously reviews service standards to both guest and owners, with the aim of increasing retention.